-Which Continuous Delivery tool do I select and why?
+Which Continuous Delivery tool should I select and why?

-Most tools in the market boast of bringing about the desired outcome expected from a continuous delivery implementation.
-We have mentioned before that continuous delivery is a framework with multiple moving parts.
-Many organizations over the years have tried to align to the desired continuous delivery state by implementing a patchwork of tools to improve efficiency.
-But this amalgamation of multiple tools in an interconnected pipeline delivery becomes a security threat and is not scalable on demand.
-So it is important that one chooses a platform that can tick all the boxes and provide all the necessities and beyond in one integrated platform.
+Most tools in the market boast of bringing out the desired outcome that is expected from a continuous delivery implementation.
+As discussed earlier, continuous delivery is a framework with multiple moving parts.
+Over the years, most organizations have tried to align to the desired continuous delivery state by implementing disparate tools to improve efficiency.
+But this amalgamation of multiple tools in an interconnected pipeline delivery introduces security threats and is not scalable on demand.
+So, it is important that businesses choose a platform that will tick all their requirements in one integrated platform.

-Things that one must keep an eye out for while selecting a Continuous Delivery platform are:
+The top things that businesses must look out for while selecting a Continuous Delivery platform are: